DarekDGB/DigiByte-Adamantine-Wallet/docs/security/runtime-invariants.md

 - WSQK execution **must not occur** without a valid runtime capability.
 - Missing, malformed, or invalid capabilities **block execution**.
-- Capabilities are issued only by runtime gates, never by callers.
+- Capabilities are issued **only by runtime gates**, never by callers.
+- WSQK executors **must explicitly require** a capability parameter.

 ---